 Accommodation: seating for 38.

 Dimensions: span 131 ft, length 135 ft, height 42 ft.
-Weight: gross 297,000 lb.

-Ceiling: 50,000 ft (basic C-135)
+Ceiling: 50,000 ft (basic C-135).

-Performance: speed: 500+ mph, unrefueled range 3,900 miles.
+Performance: speed: 500+ mph, unrefueled range

+3,900 miles.

-A modified version of the WC-135, used for specialized reconnaissance with an IR linescanner, SAR, and forward- and vertical-looking video cameras installed in the rear of the aircraft.
+COMMENTARY A modified version of the WC-135, used for specialized arms control treaty observation and imagery collection missions with vertical-looking and panoramic optical cameras installed in the rear of the aircraft.

-OC-135B modifications include one vertical and two oblique KS-87 framing cameras, used for low-altitude photography approximately 3,000 ft above the ground, and one KA-91 pan camera, which pans from side to side to provide a wide sweep for each picture, used for high-altitude photography at approximately 35,000 ft.
-Data is processed and recorded by the Miletus camera annotation system.
+OC-135B modifications include one vertical and two oblique KS-87E framing cameras, used for photogra-phy approximately 5,000 ft above the ground, and one KA-91C panoramic camera, which pans from side to side to provide a wide sweep for each picture, used for high-altitude photography up to approximately 35,000 ft.
+Data is processed and recorded by a recording and annotation system.